 The Giant Talon 3 comes fitted with responsive Tektro HDC M275 hydraulic disc brakes on both front and rear wheels.
 The brakes have instant responsiveness from the brake levers on each end of the Giant Connect Trail handlebar.

 The instant brake action stops the wheels from moving as soon as they are engaged and releases them for rotation immediately after you release pressure from the brake levers.
 This allows you to stop mid-slope when going downhill and continue at will.

 Read more: Hydraulic vs. Mechanical Disc Brakes

-We love the super responsive brakes and brake levers, which engage in an instant, but think novice mountain bikers are bound to have a hard time maintaining or replacing the complex discs.
+We love the super responsive brakes and brake levers, which engage in an instant, but we think novice mountain bikers are bound to have difficulty maintaining or replacing the complex discs.

-The drive train on this bike is the all-time favorite Shimano drivetrain with 2 by 8-speed control that allows you to have the final say at how you want the ride to feel.
+The drivetrain on this bike is the all-time favorite Shimano drivetrain with 2 by 8-speed control that lets you have the final say on how you want the ride to feel.

 Featuring a microSHIFT FD-M282 derailleur at the front and a Shimano Acera derailleur at the rear, the drivetrain on this bike delivers speed and ride quality that can only compare to high-end mountain bikes.

 The center of the rear has a Shimano CS-HG200-8 cassette that holds the gears and a KMC 8.3 chain that joins the pedals and front derailleur to the back.